 Maker Space means uses for contemporary forms of small-scale manufacturing, repair, and post-manufacturing activities.
 Maker space should typically include a retail component, and may include several other uses within a single space, including but not limited to, Light Industrial (for example, craft, industrial arts and design, robotics, woodwork, jewelry manufacture, clothing and apparel manufacture, and food and beverage production), office and research and development (e.g., digital technologies and electronics, 3D printing, graphic design), and Neighborhood Retail Sales and Services associated with the foregoing (e.g., food and beverage tasting and sale, arts and crafts sales, jewelry sales), among many others.
-For the purposes of size limitations established in Section II.D.4, Maker Space is considered Neighborhood Retail Sales and Service or research and development and office space.
+For the purposes of size limitations established in Section II.D.4, Maker Space is considered Neighborhood Retail Sales and Service.